 The Rose Ball is an annual ball which is held in Monaco by the princely family and marks the onset of Spring.
 It will be held this year on July 8 March traditionally at the Sporting Monte-Carlo – Salle des Etoiles.
 For several years Karl Lagerfeld was the designer of the event.
 Last year he was again invited to design the Ball, his fifth time to accept the honour.
 And 2019 this March the Ball will feature a remembrance to him since he passed away this February.
 Nevertheless, the theme of this year event will be the one chosen by the legendary designer, it is The Riviera.

 There are always ravishing bouquets of thousands of roses decorating the Salle des Etoiles in the Sporting Monte-Carlo complex.
 Top-name performers delight the audience, who grace the event with their finest attire.
 Currently presided by H.S.H. the Sovereign Prince Albert II and H.R.H.
 Princess Caroline of Hanover, the Rose Ball is a symbol of glamour that maintains the fascinating Monte-Carlo legend that it has helped create.

-The Rose Ball is first and foremost an internationally recognised charity event with all proceeds and other exceptional prizes (sculptures, paintings etc.) going to the Princess Grace Foundation since 1964.
+The Rose Ball is first and foremost an internationally recognized charity event with all proceeds and other exceptional prizes (sculptures, paintings etc.) going to the Princess Grace Foundation since 1964.
 This foundation’s vocation is to help people and children in need by developing humanitarian and philanthropic projects.

 Grace Kelly, who lived her own fairy tale romance to become the Princess of Monaco, had the idea to create this enchanting springtime ball.
 The first Ball de la Rose was held in 1954, after her marriage to Prince Rainier III of Monaco.
 Every year, Princess Grace was personally involved in the event’s preparation.
 The choice of roses as a main detail of the decoration was not random, as roses were the favourite flowers of Monaco’s beloved Princess.
 After her tragic death, her inconsolable husband founded The Rose Garden in Fontvieille in memory of his beautiful Grace.